CsillaFarkas/ParetoPick-R/README.md

 -6880, -0.052, 59069.165, 0
 ```
 7. __rout_unit.con__
-  * connection file created with SWATmeasR delineating the transport of water between HRUs, channel and aquifer
+  * connection file created with SWAT+ Editor/SWATmeasR delineating the transport of water between HRUs, channel and aquifer
   * this file has to contain the columns: obj_id, obj_typ_1, area, frac_1

+# Process
+### Data Preparation tab
+This tab allows you to either only provide pareto_fitness.txt (optionally also sq_fitness.txt) and the objective names or to provide all required datasets and perform the Data Preparation.
+The option to "Run Prep" becomes available when all files have been found after clicking "Check Files".
+"Run Prep" calls the convert_optain R script and writes var_corr_par.csv into the input folder.
+Var_corr_par.csv contains all variables considered in the clustering.
+Depending on the measures implemented, different variables are included.
+You can find their description in the glossary.
+The clustering is later run across these variables.

+If you want this tab lets you select those measures that require a buffer in maps to enhance their visibility (note that elements in the downloaded maps tend to be a bit smaller than shown in the app).

+Please note that it is not straightforward to change the objectives names at a later point without performing a hard reset and rerunning the data preparation first.
+The non-straighforward way is to delete object_names.RDS from the input folder and to remove the old object names written for var_1, var_2, var_3 and var_4 in the config.ini and then to restart the app.

 ## Files created and used in the process
 (stored in input folder)
-* var_corr_par.csv (created in convert_optain.R, contains all variables considered in the clustering)
+* var_corr_par.csv (created in convert_optain.R)
 * hru_in_optima.RDS (created in convert_optain.R based on measure_location.csv, connection between activated HRUs and optima)
 * nswrm_priorities.csv (created in covert_optain.R based on measure_location.csv)
 * object_names.RDS